Mausoleum of Genghis Khan: Worship

 Genghis Khan worship is a practice of Mongolian shamanism.
-There are other temples dedicated to this cult in Inner Mongolia and Northern China.
+There are other mausoleums dedicated to this cult in Inner Mongolia and Northern China.

 The mausoleum is guarded by the Darkhad or Darqads ("Untouchables"), who also oversee its religious festivals, stop tourists from taking photographs, keep candles lit, and watch over the site's keys and books.
 The 30 or so official Darkhad at the mausoleum are paid about 4000 rmb a month for their services.